 Perhaps knowing the exact names of gym machines is not your top priority when buying a machine for your home gym room.
-Some of these machines are standalone and you can usually find them only in professional gyms, but some are incorporated into home gym stations.
-That’s why you should try to learn gym equipment names just to better understand what each machine does for your body, then keep reading.
+But, if you want to learn gym equipment names just to better understand what each machine does for your body, then keep reading.
 The main characteristic of gym machines is that most of them are explicitly designed to work with specific muscle groups in your body.
 In other words, they are designed for isolation exercises.

-This is a brief overview of the most popular and common gym machines:
+This is a brief overview of the most popular and the most common gym machines:

-The bench press machine is probably the most famous piece of gym equipment.
+The chest press machine is probably the most famous piece of gym equipment.
 It is designed for chest workouts, but it trains shoulders and triceps as well.
-All machines in this category have adjustable seats and weight stacks and they are seated, incline or decline.
+All machines in this category have adjustable seats and weight stacks, and they are seated, incline or decline.

 2. The chest fly machine